n8willis/opentype-shaping-documents/opentype-shaping-gujarati.md

 	 any consonants after the syllable base, the syllable base should "own" all the marks that follow it.

-  3. Finally, "Halant" marks that follow a left-side dependent vowel (matra) should _not_ be tagged with the left-side matra's positioning tag.
-Instead, the "Halant" should be tagged with the positioning tag of the non-mark character preceding the left-side matra.
-This prevents the "Halant" mark from being moved with the left-side matra when the syllable is sorted.
+  3. Finally, <samp>"Halant"</samp> marks that follow a left-side dependent vowel (matra) should _not_ be tagged with the left-side matra's positioning tag.
+Instead, the <samp>"Halant"</samp> should be tagged with the positioning tag of the non-mark character preceding the left-side matra.
+This prevents the <samp>"Halant"</samp> mark from being moved with the left-side matra when the syllable is sorted.